Instax Square SQ1 review: Too square to be hip

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

 The Instax Square SQ1 is the "traditionalist" of the Instax lineup.
-Where the Mini series delivers delightfully dinky instant prints, and the Wide camera offers a larger and more dramatic scene, the Square format echoes the familiar shape and size of old school Polaroid prints.
+Where the Mini series delivers delightfully dinky instant prints, and the Wide camera offers a larger and more dramatic scene, the Square format echoes the familiar shape of Polaroid photos (though Polaroids are actually the same surface as Instax Wide shots).

 Thank you for reading 5 articles this month* Join now for unlimited access